EpicGamesExt/PixelStreamingInfrastructure/README.md

 const sdpRecvEndpoint = await sdpBridge.createSdpRecvEndpoint({
   // A mediasoup WebRtcTransport or PlainTransport.
   transport: transport,
   // RTP capabilities of the remote endpoint.
-Must be a subseet of the
+Must be a subset of the
   // router.rtpCapabilities with matching codec payload types and header
   // extensions ids.
   // TODO: Document this.